Congregation

 Mother Angie initially worked part time.
 She became a full-time priest in 2017, when Trinity was reclassified to a mission from a parish in recognition of its financial status.
 She left in 2021.

 After Mother Angie’s departure, Trinity affiliated with St. James, Edison, another of the oldest Episcopal churches in New Jersey.
 The decision allowed the two congregations to share clergy, as they have done several times in their history, and to collaborate on programs.
-The Rev. Fernando Paiva became the Priest-in-Charge at Trinity and St. James in 2023, just after his ordination to the priesthood.
+The Rev. Fernando Paiva became the Priest-in-Charge at Trinity and St. James in January 2023, just after his ordination to the priesthood.

 Trinity Church is alive with activities for congregants and the community.
 Along with providing religious education and sponsoring organizations, the church runs a Friday lunch program, Food Pantry, Diaper Bank and additional programs to help the less fortunate.
 The church also hosts community groups and supports the Episcopal Church’s work in the Diocese of New Jersey and worldwide.